pmotameni/py-blackslope/README.md

 ## Custom Components

-### django py automapper
-This extension to py-automapper allows conversion to and from dtos derived from models.Model

 ### strong_type decorator

 This decorator will automatically inject a strongly typed model into your django controller endpoint.
 Note that the parentheses are required.

 ```python